MAS Song Evaluations

-At most monthly meetings, MAS offers evaluations of member songs for at least an hour.
+At our monthly meetings, MAS offers evaluations of member songs.
 Each song is reviewed by attending members of the group and a discussion takes place with regard to structure, lyrical content and commerciality, among other items.
 Instrumentals are discussed with regard to instrument use and arrangement.
-Members may accept or reject any comments provided by reviewers.
+Members may, of course, accept or reject any comments provided by reviewers.

 Please remember that if you are presenting a song for evaluation at an MAS meeting, ask the group specifically what you would like to get out of it.
 Where are you struggling?
 What do you have questions about?
 Do you want help with song structure or melody, or is there a certain lyric about which you need feedback or suggestions?
 This structure allows members to listen more closely, to focus their attention, so that the songwriter gets the specific help he/she needs.
 Also, if your song has lyrics, please provide a copy of your lyrics for each member at the meeting (recommend you bring at least 20 copies of your lyrics).

 Evaluations may be submitted via a special email list, to which members may subscribe.
 Via that list, members may submit an MP3 file and a lyric sheet for songs they'd like to have evaluated.
 Members who review submitted songs reply individually to the submitting member, which allows an ongoing dialogue between the two.

 While we absolutely encourage all members to take advantage of this tool, we hope this benefit will especially help members who cannot regularly attend monthly meetings due to geographical distances or job schedules.

 Here's how this benefit works:

 It's very much like our actual meetings, where members show up with their songs and meeting attendees volunteer their feedback.
 The advantage of this method is that you can, at your convenience, get or give an evaluation from your easy chair at home.